Areas of Expertise

 Health at Every Size Approach

-I am a proponent of the Health at Every Size® model by Linda Bacon.
-This model embodies elements of respect, self-care and diversity awareness.
+I am a proponent of the Health at Every Size® approach.
+This approach embodies liberatory goals, compassionate care and body autonomy.
 In my practice there is no shame or judgement for any body (type, size, shape, etc) in the therapy space.
 I follow a weight-neutral approach to therapy where the focus is on your emotional and physical well-being (and not on numbers or size).

 My Approach